peplau/SscPublish/README.md

 # SscPublish
-Publish extension to Sitecore.Services.Client - A Web API method to securely trigger a Sitecore publish
+Publish extension to Sitecore.Services.Client - A Web API method to securely trigger a Sitecore publish of an item or tree